 Instructions: This is another great costume you can make from the clothes already in your closet, and an easy costume for men or women.
 Girls can put their hair up in a bun; guys with long hair could put it back in a pony tail.
 If you can figure out a way to work in an apple or carry a tablet open to a Zoom meeting, you get extra credit!

 Supplies: Conservative dress in black or light blue; white apron, sturdy shoes, compression stockings or knee-highs, hairspray, makeup, rubber gloves.
 Optional: feather duster, broom or bucket of cleaning products.

 Instructions: Put on the outfit, do your hair in a severe bun and hairspray it and do normal day-time makeup with a bright lipstick.
 Add the rubber gloves and choose a cleaning accessory to carry around.
 Dust or sweep something every so often.

-Supplies: Dress (either black or something with a busy pattern), cardigan sweater (extra points if it’s sleeveless), tights, sensible shoes, round glasses, book.
+Supplies: Dress (either black or something with a busy pattern), cardigan sweater or vest, tights, sensible shoes, round glasses, book.

 Instructions: Put your hair either in a bun or part it down the middle and straighten it.
 Wear the outfit and glasses, carry around the book, and — most importantly — be sure to “shush” people all night!